pingcap/docs/data-migration/migrate-sharding-mysql-tidb-above-tb.md

 # Specifies whether DM-worker pulls binlogs with GTID (Global Transaction Identifier).
 # The prerequisite is that you have already enabled GTID in the upstream MySQL.
-# If the upstream database has enabled automatic switch of primary and standby, you must use the GTID mode.
+# If you have configured the upstream database service to switch master between different nodes automatically, you must enable GTID.
 enable-gtid: true

 from: